Slavonia and Danube wine region vineyards along the river.

 Merlot & Cabernet Sauvignon

-Philosophy: Red wines here focus on balance and drinkability, not ripeness or power — a cooler-climate, food-friendly approach.
+Philosophy: Red wines here focus on balance and drinkability rather than ripeness or power — a cooler-climate, food-friendly approach.

 Key Subregions

-Three distinct terroirs that define Slavonia and the Danube wine region's character and quality.
+Three distinct terroirs define the character and quality of Slavonia and the Danube wine region.

 Kutjevo

-The spiritual home of Graševina, Kutjevo features amphitheater-shaped vineyards on the southern slopes of Papuk Mountain with excellent sun exposure and cooler nights.
+The spiritual home of Graševina, Kutjevo is set in amphitheatre-shaped vineyards on the southern slopes of Mount Papuk, with excellent sun exposure and cool nights.

 • Historic benchmark producer: Kutjevo d.d.